 Evaluate and analyze the impact on new regulations and determine how to implement within unit.
 Apply knowledge of international, federal, state and local regulations as well as university policies to ensure optimal compliance.

-Represent department or institute in interactions with external organizations such as industry sponsors or contract manufacturers and funding agencies, such as the FDA. * - Other duties may also be assigned
+Represent department or institute in interactions with external organizations such as industry sponsors or contract manufacturers and funding agencies, such as the National Institutes of Health.

 EDUCATION & EXPERIENCE (REQUIRED):